centre-for-effective-altruism/effectivealtruism-org-static/README.md

 ![](https://live.browserstack.com/images/opensource/browserstack-logo.svg)

-Browserstack has generously granted us an open source license for this project.
+BrowserStack has generously granted us an open source license for this project.
 We're an all mac dev shop and it's useful to test out on windows.